azzaea/admixture/README.md

 treated as unlabeled.

 Input **e** specifies the probably of a genotype error.
-It must be a positive number, but can be small (e.g., 1e-6).
+It must be a positive number.
+It can be small (e.g., 1e-6), but note that small values severely affect convergence of the EM algorithm.

 Input **a** specifies the strength of the L0-penalty term that encourages sparsity in the admixture estimates.
 By default, a = 0,